doublesecretagency/craft-googlemaps/docs/models/address-model.md

 ### `raw`

-_object_ - The original data used to create this Address Model.
+_array_ - The original data used to create this Address Model.
 Contains the full response from the original Google API call.

 ### `street1`